ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 one very handy method: `ActiveRecord::Base.cache_key`.
-This will generate a key like this: `posts/2-20110501232725`. **This is the exact same thing we did ourselves.** This method is very important because depending on what type of arguements you pass into the `cache` method it will be called on them.
-For the time being, this code is functionally equall to our previous examples.
+This will generate a key like this: `posts/2-20110501232725`. **This is the exact same thing we did ourselves.** This method is very important because depending on what type of arguments you pass into the `cache` method it will be called on them.
+For the time being, this code is functionally equal to our previous examples.

     <%= cache @post do %>